Vive Latino

-Vive Latino - Festival Iberoamericano de Cultura Musical is an annual music festival held in Mexico City.
+Vive Latino - Festival Iberoamericano de Cultura Musical, known for sponsorship reasons as Amazon Vive Latino, is an annual music festival held in Mexico City.
 It is one of the most important music festivals in Mexico, featuring a great variety of groups of many genres.

 The event takes place in Foro Sol usually in the months of March and April.
 The duration of the festival has been one to three days, depending on the number of live acts, but since 2010 the festival's length has been 2 or 3 days.
 The first edition was in 1998, and has been repeated yearly ever since (except for 1999 and 2002).
 The number of stages has changed over the time, ranging from 2 to 4.